Bella Thorne Slowly Bares Her Breasts After Getting Her Nipple Pierced

 Thorne previously revealed that she’s a natural blonde.
 She temporarily went back to her natural locks when she starred in Shovel Buddies last year.

 “I’m not completely digging the blond, to be honest,” she admitted.
 “But once I get in the sun and I get a little more of a tan, I think it’ll look better.
-I think I’m just going to keep it for summer … And then for winter, I’m going to go back to my red, my luscious hair.”
+I think I’m just going to keep it for summer… And then for winter, I’m going to go back to my red, my luscious hair.”

-But, it looks like Bella wants to get edgier with her looks as she gets older.
-Not only does she has several dye jobs and multiple piercings, but she also has various tattoos including whiskers tattooed on her finger and the phrase “Wild Kitty” on her calves.
+However, it looks like Bella wants to get edgier with her looks as she gets older.
+Not only does she has several dye jobs and multiple piercings, but she also has various tattoos, including whiskers tattooed on her finger and the phrase “Wild Kitty” on her calves.

 What are your thoughts on Bella Thorne’s wild new look?
-Do you think it’s exciting?
-Or, do you want her to go back to her old look?
+Do you think it’s exciting, or do you want her to go back to her old look?
 Sound off below in the comments section.